studentdotjs/javascriptAlgorithms/README.md

 1. Applying Discounts.
 1. Convert Hours and Minutes into Seconds.
 1. Flip M's to W's.
+1. Find the Largest Numbers in a Group of Arrays.

 Codepen Collection Link Of All [JavaScript Algorithms](https://codepen.io/collection/nkwMPb/)